Higher multiplier ideals: Local and global properties

-Therefore we conclude that locally $\cO_Y\cong F_{-n+k}\gr^W_{\ell}\gr^V_{\alpha}\cM$ is the first step in the Hodge filtration of a complex Hodge module.
-Then the desired properties of $Y$ follow from Proposition \ref{prop: support of lowest Hodge filtration} below. \end{proof} \begin{prop} Let $M$ be a complex Hodge module on a complex manifold $X$.
-Suppose that the underlying filtered $\sD$-module $\cM$ satisfies $F_{p-1}\cM=0$.
+So locally $\cO_Y\cong F_{-n+k}\gr^W_{\ell}\gr^V_{\alpha}\cM$ is the first step in the Hodge filtration of a complex Hodge module.
+The desired property follows from Proposition \ref{prop: support of lowest Hodge filtration}. \end{proof} \begin{prop} Let $M$ be a complex Hodge module on a complex manifold $X$.
+Let $p$ be the integer such that $F_{p-1}\cM=0$ and $F_p\cM\neq 0$.
 If $F_{p}\cM\cong \cO_Y$ for a connected closed subscheme $Y$, then $Y$ is irreducible, reduced, normal and has at worst rational singularities. \end{prop}

 \begin{proof} Being a Hodge module, $M$ admits a decomposition by strict support.
-But since $Y$ is connected, $\cO_Y$ is indecomposable, and so $Y$ must be irreducible and there is a unique summand of $M$ that has strict support equal to $Y$ such that its lowest piece is $\cO_Y$.
+But since $Y$ is connected, $\cO_Y$ is indecomposable and so $Y$ must be irreducible and there is a unique summand of $M$ that has strict support equal to $Y$ such that its lowest piece is $\cO_Y$.
 Without loss of generality, we can assume $M$ has strict support equal to $Y$.
-As in the proof of Lemma \ref{lemma: reduceness of minimal exponent center}, we also find that $Y$ must be reduced, because it is the first step in the Hodge filtration of a complex mixed Hodge module.
-By the structure theorem for complex Hodge modules, $M$ is generically a variation of complex polarized Hodge structure $\cV$ on $Y$.
+We also find that $Y$ must be reduced, because it is the first step in the Hodge filtration of a complex mixed Hodge module.
+By the structure theorem for complex Hodge modules \cite[Part III, Section 16]{SSMHMproject}, $M$ is generically a variation of complex polarized Hodge structure $\cV$ on $Y$.
 Let $\mu:\tilde{Y}\to Y$ be a resolution of singularities that makes the singular locus of the CVHS $\cV$ into a normal crossing divisor $D$.
-On $\tilde{Y}$, we then get a complex Hodge module $\tilde{M}$ by uniquely extending $\cV$ from $\tilde{Y}\setminus D$ to $\tilde{Y}$ such that $F_{p}\tilde{\cM}$ is a line bundle.
-The direct image theorem for complex Hodge modules implies that
+On $\tilde{Y}$, using the structure theorem again, we then get a complex Hodge module $\tilde{M}$ by uniquely extending $\cV$ from $\tilde{Y}\setminus D$ to $\tilde{Y}$ such that $F_{p}\tilde{\cM}$ is a line bundle.
+The direct image theorem for complex Hodge modules gives

 By adjunction we get a morphism $\cO_{\tilde{Y}}\to F_p\tilde{\cM}$.
 Taking direct image gives

 which is a splitting of the natural morphism $\cO_Y\to \mathbf{R}\mu_{\ast}\cO_{\tilde{Y}}$.
 By a result of Kov\'{a}cs \cite[Theorem 1]{Kovacs00}, this implies that $Y$ is normal with at worst rational singularities. \end{proof}